oliverjakobs/oliverjakobs.github.io/_drafts/generator-part1.md

 ## The Core of _the language_

-The core of _the language_ are the enums and generate functions.
+The core of _the language_ are enums and generate expressions.
 A new enum is defined with the keyword _enum_ followed by a name.
 They are the only thing close to a data type in _the language_.
 The body of an enum is a collection of arrays encapsuled by braces.
 Arrays are comma separated values between brackets.
-Each of these arrays contains a name which will be translated to a constant in the resulting C-enum, and an optional list of arguments for the generate function.
+And each of these arrays contains a name, which will be translated to a constant in the resulting C-enum, and an optional list of arguments for the generate function.

-Considering that the generator is meant to generate enums and do something with them we need a way to define an enum with constants and arguments.
-A new enum is defined with the keyword 'enum' followed by a name.

 Enums are the only thing close to a data type.
 They are used to generate functions which is explained below.

-The body of an enum is a collection of arrays encapsuled by braces.

-Arrays are comma separated values between brackets.
-Each of these arrays contains the name of the constant in the resulting enum and an optional list of arguments.

-Each enum element contains an a name which will be translated to a constant in the resulting C-enum, and an optional list of arguments for the generate function.

 {% highlight c linenos %}
 enum ComponentType